uio-bmi/immuneML/docs/source/galaxy/galaxy_intro.rst

 Galaxy is an open, web-based platform allowing accessible, reproducible and transparent research.
 The immuneML Galaxy instance can be found at https://galaxy.immuneml.uio.no.
+This introduction covers all essential information needed for users of the immuneML Galaxy instance.
+If you want to learn even more about Galaxy, see the official `Galaxy introduction page <https://galaxyproject.org/learn/>`_.

 The interface is divided into three sections.
 In the tool panel on the left, you will find various Galaxy tools.
 Once clicked, these tools will be opened in the tool panel in the middle of the screen.
 The tool panel is a graphical